billigitt/UnderreportedAndTemporallyAggregated/README.md

 Code for implementation of the OG2 method can be found in "julia/juliaUnderRepFunctions.jl", in the function named inferUnderRepAndTempAggR.

-Code for a referenced implementation of the OG2 method can be found in "julia/referenceImplementation.jl".
+Code for a referenced implementation of the OG2 method can be found in "julia/referenceImplementation.jl", in which the user can simulate their own epidemic with a true set of reproduction numbers, and use the proposed OG2 method to re-infer them.

 ## Terminology